 - Types of legislation:

 - Ban only on plastic carryout bags.
 This is Rye’s.
-While I recommend a RBI group push for the plastic bag ban/paper bag fee model, read below about why this version was used in Rye.
+While I recommend an RBI group push for the plastic bag ban/paper bag fee model, read below about why this version was used in Rye.

 - Fee on both plastic and paper carryout bags.

 - Plastic bag ban and fee on paper carryout bags.

-- Surveys of effectiveness of a community’s plastic bag legislation.
+- Surveys of the effectiveness of a community’s plastic bag legislation.

 - Preemption Law.
 What is it?
-It’s a law passed by a state governing body that controls and prohibits passage of a local law – in this case, plastic bag regulation.
+It’s a law passed by a state governing body that controls and prohibits the passage of a local law – in this case, plastic bag regulation.
 This has been a problem in a number of states, and it’s important to check if a plastic bag preemption law has been passed in your state.

 A Note About Rye’s Law

 Every now and then people ask me, “Rye only has a ban and no fee.
 Why?
 Shouldn’t you go back and try for the fee?”

 I agree that the plastic bag ban/paper bag fee combo is the most effective legislation.
 But at the time I was pushing for change, no other community in Westchester County had tried or even knew what a plastic bag ban was.
 There were only a handful of these laws on the East Coast—and not that many across the country.

 Also, my town’s culture is quite traditional.
 There was no way we would’ve been successful if we’d demanded ban/fee legislation or nothing else.
-Not only were we successful in passing legislation, we did all the groundwork beforehand to educate the community and raise awareness.
+Not only were we successful in passing legislation, we also did all the groundwork beforehand to educate the community and raise awareness.
 The law was just another step in changing the mindset of the community.
 That’s why the vote by City Council was unanimous.